forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/testing.md

 To debug all test cases in a Jest test file, click the debug icon on the menu bar in the top right corner of the editor window.

-VS Code's built-in debugger will launch and you can debug your test inside VS Code.
+VS Code's built-in debugger launches for you to debug the test in VS Code.
 You can set [Breakpoints](https://code.visualstudio.com/docs/editor/debugging#_breakpoints), control the debugging session by [Debug Actions](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) or use [Debug Console](https://code.visualstudio.com/docs/editor/debugging#_debug-console-repl) to evaluate expressions.

 #### Watch Jest Tests